A Story Of A Boy Every Young Artist Wants To Be Or Already Thinks They Are Like

 What strikes me first is the religion.
 As the head nurse makes her rounds, the undertone of her questions are a rhetorical utterance of how they should know God is with them.
 And that this – their pain and suffering – is "part of a bigger picture."
 None of them seem to believe her, which made me wonder, do you enter the hospital knowingly of this preaching?
 It’s called Grace Hospital, but nobody except one, who seems to be in a vegetable-like consciousness, is wanting or acceptingly a part of these religious feedings.
 This made me feel uncomfortable in her presence, and also juxtaposed my preconceived notions of how I thought the human mind worked close to death; instead of reaching out to God in their last hours, calling his name for the fear of the unknown, they threw Him away.
 But I'm able to understand – as most of their lives have been filled with pain, cancer not being the first spell – at times it seems or perhaps it is, that God has left, or was never there.

 During my viewing, I developed a new filmic sense of emotion: I wanted to throw up from my sadness.
 I know it sounds terrible, and it was, but when dealing with death, I don't believe it could be any other way.
 I was then met with an odd aftertaste.
 When it was done and over, I felt....fine.
 I was able to lay down and sleep without the worry and anxiety which usually takes over my scattered mind before sleep.
 It was a sense of peace.
 Did King somehow instill in me a small sense of hope or acceptance within the walls of the Grace Hospital.
 That is the true gift of an artist: To instill a new sense of emotion and in turn, feel the relation of man through art.
-It is a inspiring feeling to experience, and I hope to someday be on the side of its creation.
+It is wholly inspiring to experience, and I hope to someday be on the side of its creation.

 The Not-So Abby Normal Brain and Santa With Muscles